Critical and multicritical behavior in the Ising-Heisenberg universality class: Introduction

-In the particular case $N=2$ corresponding to XY spins, $\mathbb{Z}_2\otimes SO(2)$ symmetry is broken.
+In the case $N=2$, $\mathbb{Z}_2\otimes SO(2)$ symmetry is broken.
 Noteworthy, the same symmetry is broken in XY antiferromagnets with a planar ordering, such as helimagnets (see \cite{Sorokin14} and references therein).
-The static critical phenomena in such systems are described by the GLW functional
+So the case $N=2$ of the model (\ref{Z2xON}) is equivalent to the case $N=2$ of the model (\ref{ONxOM}), although these cases correspond to the different regions ($w<0$ and $w>0$) of the coupling constant space of the model (\ref{Z2xON}).
+Moreover, Monte Carlo simulations of the lattice models \cite{Sorokin14-2} show that a phase transition is of weak first order and pseudo-scaling exponents are close exponents of a XY helimagnet \cite{Sorokin14}.

-with $w>0$.
-This model (called as $O(N)\otimes O(2)$ model) has been also discussed extensively in recent decades in the context of a canted and sinusoidal phases of magnets \cite{GLW-frust} as well as superfluid $^3$He \cite{He3}, some types of superconductors \cite{Volovik}, Josephson junction arrays in a magnetic field at zero temperature \cite{Kosterlitz90} etc. Critical phenomena related to this model are investigated in the framework of several approaches as the $4-\epsilon$ expansion \cite{Helix-4e}, perturbative \cite{Helix-3d} and non-perturbative RG \cite{Zumbach93, Delamotte00}, $1/N$ expansion \cite{Helix-1N}, and numerical studies of corresponding lattice models.
-For a review including numerical and experimental results, see \cite{Delamotte04}.
+The cases $N>2$ are novel universality classes.
+Since a second-order phase transition is not observed in $N=2,3$ magnets with non-collinear spin orderings \cite{Delamotte04}, the Ising-Heisenberg class becomes the main candidate for a searching novel types of the critical behavior \cite{Sorokin12}.
+However, we find that a phase transition is of weak first order.
+The same results have been obtained for similar model from the Ising-Heisenberg universality class in \cite{Batista09,Batista10,Batista11}.